jonatasnardi/taller-test-jonatas-nardi/README.md

 Run `yarn install` or `npm install`

 Run `yarn start` or `npm start` or `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+For unit tests, run `yarn test` or `npm test`

 ## Code scaffolding